codescrum/rails-template-docker-kubernetes/README.md

 Make your rails 4.0 log details more colorful, we think that readability is one of the most of important things in the development process, this is also the case for logs, we could use **RailsPanel** or the [request-log-analyzer](https://github.com/wvanbergen/request-log-analyzer) gem (even though this is more related with ´ActiveRecord´) but we  could also get a cleaner look at our logs in the console by using Shog! (you can configure it using its initializer located in`config/initializers/shog.rb`).
 Just do `rails server` as usual to see how colorful your logs are now.

 #### JUST ONE HELPER PER VIEW
-In  the past, I have had some problems with my helpers when my application began to grow, essentially, it is difficult to achieve a helper hierarchy structure with the default Rails helper approach.
+In  the past, we have had some problems with my helpers when my application began to grow, essentially, it is difficult to achieve a helper hierarchy structure with the default Rails helper approach.
 But we do not want to change the way helpers work in Rails, but at least, to guarantee that there is no place for ambiguities, for that reason we have included the following line `config.action_controller.include_all_helpers = false` in the `config/application.rb` file, it will avoid loading all existent helpers on each request (as Rails usually does).
 At the end only the helper associated with the specific controller and the `ApplicationHelper` will be loaded (Sassish-style again, but with helpers).

 #### SERVICE OBJECT
 Sometimes we wonder about what would be the best place for our domain logic, we are afraid for having fat controllers, but having fat models are not a solution either.
 We need to focus in what are the best practices for refactoring or building our code, and you can find excellent posts about this (I like [this one](http://blog.codeclimate.com/blog/2012/10/17/7-ways-to-decompose-fat-activerecord-models/)).
 However, I want to focus in the **Service Object** approach.
 This approach will help you avoid many problems in the future and will allow you to apply the [SRP](https://en.wikipedia.org/wiki/Single_responsibility_principle) with ease.